f1tenth/ESweek2021_educationclassA3/README.md

 3. You will see the simulation starting and a new windows with the simulation environment is popping up.
 In addition first of all the graph for the whole racetrack is created.
 This algorithm is following a precalculated racline which while avoiding and overtaking obstacles - fast and safe.

-4. A detailed documentation and explanation of the GraphBasedPlanner can be found [here](https://graphbasedlocaltrajectoryplanner.readthedocs.io/).
+4. A detailed documentation and explanation of the Graph Based Planner can be found [here](https://graphbasedlocaltrajectoryplanner.readthedocs.io/).

 # Known issues